 Who can prescribe medical cannabis? (cannabis doctors)

-Only a registered doctor — a GP or specialist — or a nurse practitioner with the relevant TGA authorisation can issue a medical cannabis prescription.
-As noted above, a "cannabis doctor" is simply a doctor experienced with this pathway and its SAS or Authorised Prescriber paperwork; it is not a separate profession.
+A medical cannabis prescription can only come from a registered doctor — a GP or a specialist — or a nurse practitioner who holds the relevant TGA authorisation.
+A "cannabis doctor" is not a separate profession; it is simply a doctor who is experienced with this pathway and the SAS or Authorised Prescriber paperwork it involves.

 How to get a medical cannabis prescription — step by step